 1. Don’t spend a lot on equipment.

-One of the best things about waterfall photography is the fact that you don’t need a lot of expensive gear to create really spectacular images.
+One of the best things about photographing waterfalls is the fact that you don’t need a lot of expensive gear to create really spectacular images.
 This means you can pack light and save your energy for the hike, as well as the money to get you there.

 A sharp, fast lens is, of course, recommended and a wide angle will give you a creative edge in framing your shots.
 The Irix 15mm and 11mm lenses are both excellent choices for waterfall photos.
 Along with their sharpness and speed, they also offer weather sealing, so you needn’t worry about damage caused by mist and water drops.